-What is best to wear for a Uganda gorilla trekking trip?
+10. What is best to wear for a Gorilla trekking in Uganda?

-- Wear long waterproof trousers and long sleeved shirts for the trek for protection against bites directly to you skin and also to keep warm.
+- Wear long waterproof trousers and long-sleeved shirts for the trek for protection against bites directly to your skin and also to keep warm.

 - Wear gardening gloves for hand protection especially from bristles in case you would hold onto any tree species during the trek.